Okipa/laravel-brickables/README.md

 Brickables::routes();
 ```

-These routes are consuming the `Okipa\LaravelBrickables\Controllers\BricksController` controller.
+These routes are consuming the `Okipa\LaravelBrickables\Controllers\BricksController` controller by default.

-To customize the admin panel treatments, create your own `BricksController`, extending the package one.
-You will also have to create your own routes.
+To customize the admin panel actions, check the [Empower bricks with extra abilities](#empower-brickables-with-extra-abilities) part.

 ### Translations

-All displayed labels or sentences are translatables.
+All displayed labels or sentences are translatable.

 See how to translate them on the Laravel official documentation : https://laravel.com/docs/localization#using-translation-strings-as-keys